lbwa/v-access/README.md

 }
 ```

-No matter the original abilities structure is, you should always pass an `Ability` (a `string` type) list to `init` function for initializing global authentication functionality.
+No matter the original abilities structure is, you should always pass an `Ability identity` list (a `string[]` type) to `init` function for initializing global authentication functionality.

 ```ts
 export declare function init(